Nanaimo girl made it her mission to find the cat on the ‘missing’ poster - BC Local News

 — Nanaimo Bulletin (@NanaimoBulletin) September 11, 2019

 Campbell only recently adopted the cat from a neighbour of her mother’s, in Maple Ridge.
 She said Alfred loves to have his chin scratched and is a “friendly guy,” but cautious.
-Campbell had spent several nights putting up posters, going door-to-door and calling out.
+Campbell had spent several evenings searching, putting up posters, going door-to-door and calling out.

 “I was starting to lose hope,” she said.